techministrator/check-and-rotate-iam-access-keys-age/README.md

 `DEACTIVATE_DAYS`

 - After the function rotates the key automatically and informs the user.
-This variable defines the number of days to keep the key activated.
-Then the key will be deactivated or disabled.
+This variable defines the number of days to keep the *old* key activated.
+Then the *old* key will be deactivated or disabled.

 `DELETION_DAYS`

-- After the old key is deactivated by the function.
+- After the *old* key is deactivated by the function.
 This variable defines number of days to keep it before deletion.

 ### User Notice